 Get ready: Shimla is all set to be India’s next top destination.
-While the striking, Himalayan hill station has long been a favourite among visitors for its history, sumptuous accommodations, temperate climate, and rich landscape, a brand new Channel 4 series is shining a spotlight on the city.
+While the striking, Himalayan hill station has long been a favorite among visitors for its history, sumptuous accommodations, temperate climate, and rich landscape, a brand new Channel 4 series is shining a spotlight on the city.
 Here’s what to see in Shimla on your next inspiring tour.

 The new series “Indian Summer” captures Shimla during the British Raj period © Channel 4